andis-sprinkis/snippet/sh_txt_fmt_color_ansi_escape_ctl_seq.md

 # Terminal text formatting using the ANSI control sequences

-The control sequence consists of:
+The control sequence for formatting text in \*nix terminal consists of:

 -   _Control sequence introducer_ (CSI)